 With the national demand for substance abuse counselors being as high as it currently is, the job outlook for the career is soaring.
 Addiction counselor jobs are projected to climb by as much as 23 percent by 2026.

-As of May 2017, the median annual salary for substance abuse counselors was $43,300.
+As of May 2017 according to the bureau of labor statistics, the median annual salary for a substance abuse counselor was $43,300.
 The highest ten percent in the industry earned a median pay of $70,840, with the lowest ten percent bringing in about $27,310.

 Substance abuse counselors working for the government tend to earn the highest salaries, with the healthcare industry coming in second.